 MHM Expert Tips: Get your training started

 If you’re about to start thinking about training for your first ever half marathon, the thought of running 13.1 miles in one go might be quite daunting.
-The team at the Wiggle Manchester Half have put together some top tips that helped them get through their first running challenge…
+The team at the Manchester Half have put together some top tips that helped them get through their first running challenge…

 The first run is the hardest….